thepeergroup/aspen/README.md

 > Matt knows Brianna.

 Aspen doesn't know which of these are nodes and which are edges, so we have to tell it by adding parentheses `()` to indicate nodes and square brackets `[]` to indicate edges.
-This should look familiar if you've ever written Cypher—these conventions are the same intentionally.
+This should look familiar—these conventions are intentionally the same as Cypher.

 ```aspen
 (Matt) [knows] (Brianna).